What is Zoom?

 - Mark your calendar

-- Joining the activity – on the day before the event you will receive an email with a link to the zoom event.
-All you need to do is click on the link.
-There is no need to download or sign into any software.
+- Joining the activity – one or two days before the event you will receive an email with a link to the Zoom event.
+All you need to do is click on the link when the class is scheduled to start.
+This will bring you to the Zoom meeting.

 My Life, My Health Chronic Disease Self-Management